Lan0033/Spotify_ImageAnalysis_interface/README.md

 - **Image Upload**: Users can upload an image URL to replace the current image.
 - **Automatic Playlist Generation**: Based on the analysis of the uploaded image, the tool will generate a Spotify playlist that reflects the themes or activities in the photo.
 For example, a beach scene might result in a summery playlist.
+- **Embedded Spotify Player**:  After the playlist is created, it is displayed in an embedded Spotify player, allowing users to directly interact with the playlist.
+- **Image Preview**: Users can see a preview of the uploaded image before the playlist is generated.

 ## Table of Contents